 In June 2014, ATN hosted the first National Attachment Trauma Awareness (NATA) Day.
 In 2018, the first issue of the Therapeutic Parenting Journal was published.
 In February 2018, ATN held the first international Conference for Creating Trauma-Sensitive Schools.
 The result of years of online summits and dedicated team of educators, the Conference brought educators from around the world to Washington D.C.
 Each year the CTSS Conference grows exponentially.

 In March 2020, the Conrad N. Hilton Foundation gave ATN a large grant to expand the Parenting Program.
 Projects, such a comprehensive, searchable Resource Directory of trauma-informed, attachment-focused services is underway.

 Where We're Going

-Today, our Board of Directors and a growing team of staff, consultants and volunteers reaches out to families who are meeting the needs of our most precious resource — our children — who struggle with the impacts of their early trauma.
+Today, our Board of Directors and a growing team of staff, consultants and volunteers reaches out to families and schools who are meeting the needs of our most precious resource — our children — who struggle with the impacts of their early trauma.

 Through it all, our message is simple and has remained the same for over 25 years: “You are Not Alone” and there is “Hope for Healing”.